-Inspired by my raspberry lemon muffins, these healthy cranberry orange muffins are incredibly tender and festive for Christmas morning or the holiday season, and we enjoying them on weekend mornings all winter long.
+Inspired by my raspberry lemon muffins, these cranberry orange muffins are incredibly tender and festive for Christmas morning or the holiday season, and we enjoy them on weekend mornings all winter long.
 They're great for breakfast or brunch because family or guests can easily grab a plate and a muffin to nibble on with coffee while visiting with each other.
 And in a larger brunch spread, they're excellent alongside a savory dish such as this kale and potato frittata.

 My favorite way to eat them is cut in half with a pat of butter while still warm from the oven -- such a treat!
 Holidays aside, they're also great for winter meal prep so you can have a quick and wholesome breakfast or afternoon snack at the ready.
 Now, let's head to the kitchen and make some muffins!